Demographics of San Francisco: African Americans

 Those who identify solely as African American made up 5.2% of the population in 2019.
 Those who include partial non-black ancestry make up 6.4% of the city's population.
 Neighborhoods with significant black populations include Fillmore District, Hunters Point, and Visitacion Valley.

 Asian Americans

 San Francisco is about 35% Asian, with 23% being Chinese.
 Chinatown, Richmond District and Sunset District have significant Chinese populations.
 Japanese communities are found in Japantown and Sunset District.
 Vietnamese community is concentrated in Chinatown, Tenderloin, Richmond, and Sunset.
 The Filipino community is concentrated in Crocker Amazon and Soma.

+The Asian population of the San Francisco Bay Area has a very high rate of marriage with people of other races, with most interracial marriages involving White Americans.
+In some ethnic groups, such as American-born Chinese, the outmarriage rate is 80%.
+The Japanese population of the South Bay is diverse, and many have mixed-race backgrounds due to the growing trend of inter-racial marriages.
+According to a study conducted by Japanese American Citizens League, between 2000 and 2009, the mixed race Japanese population in San Jose grew by 27.3%, while the mono-racial Japanese population declined.